eberjoe/project-euler/README.md

 Algorithms to solve the Mathematical problems from Project Euler.

 SPOILER ALERT!
-Explore this repo at your own risk!
+Explore at your own risk!